ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of thunderstorms and a slight chance of rain before 9pm.
-Mostly cloudy, with a low around 39.
+Partly cloudy, with a low around 39.
 West northwest
          wind around 9 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>